 George worked for a variety of film companies and at film festivals around the world before arriving at Chocolate Films.
 He has a degree in Film and Literature from Warwick University.

 Our Office Junior, Katya, is a Psychology BSc graduate from The University of Leeds.
-After venturing to Japan to film a documentary, she decided to pursue the film industry as her career choice.
+After venturing to Japan to film a documentary on Natural Farming, she decided to pursue the film industry as her career choice.

 Favourite Project: One that stands out is the film I shot when I travelled to Umbria to film the master goldsmith, Giovanni Corvaja in his studio for an installation at the Queen’s Gallery Buckingham Palace.